worldmandia/pterodactyl-images-zulu/README.md

-# New images will not be added.
+# New images will not be added

 I no longer use the specified game panels and thus, do not need these images.
 Feel free to fork and add your own.
 Thanks!